 In a summary statement of deficiencies dated 04/19/2013, the state investigator noted the facility’s failure “to provide thorough investigations for [three residents] who made allegations of inappropriate touching.”

 In response to the above incident involving inappropriate sexual touching, the facility’s Administrator stated on 04/16/2013 that “she had no further written evidence of her interviews of residents related to the facility’s investigation of the allegations of inappropriate touching made on 01/21/2013 or 03/02/2013.”

 Godfrey Illinois Nursing Home Abuse Lawyers

-If you believe your loved one suffered harm while a resident at Group Home #6, contact Rosenfeld Injury Lawyers now.
+If you believe your loved one suffered harm while a resident at Group Home #6, contact Rosenfeld Injury Lawyers LLC now.
 Our team of reputable Godfrey nursing home attorneys can assist your family in successfully resolving your case for financial recompense against all parties who caused your loved one’s harm.